locoframework/loco-rails/README.md

       this.addErrorMessage "Article contains strong language.", for: 'base'
 ```

 Look at those two.
 Aren't they similiar?
 This is how both models are look like.
 You should be pretty familiar with the big one.
-But the little brother shouldn't provide you difficulties to unravel him, also.
-Front-end model is described in a more detailed way at the proper [place](http://github.com/locoframework/loco-js).
+But the little brother shouldn't provide you difficulties to unravel him also.
+Front-end model is described in a more detailed way, at the proper [place](http://github.com/locoframework/loco-js).
 Let's get right to the magic.
-You can place a line like that somewhere in a JS controller, for example:
+You can place a line like this somewhere in a JS controller, for example:

 ```coffeescript
 App.Models.Article.get('all', resource: 'main').then (resp) -> resp.resources
 ```

 So what this line actually do?
 Let's suppose that we have 104 records in the `articles` table on the server.
 This code makes 11 requests to `/articles.json`.
 Then, initializes 104 instances of `App.Models.Article`, based on JSON responses.
 Finally, it returns an object with 2 properties: **resources** and **count**. **resources** is an array of `App.Models.Article` instances and **count** is a total number of articles in a database.
-As you can see, Loco-JS' API is based on [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+As you can see - Loco-JS' API is based on [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 Rails controller is rather plain: